RohanGautam/LangSign/README.md

 12. `python backend.py` to obtain an api endpoint which frontend can hopefully query. **start the backend flask server with this command before loading `index.html`**

 example api call `http://127.0.0.1:5000/request/camp deadline`

 13. BotUI [examples](https://github.com/botui/botui-examples)!!!

 ## keyboard commands:
-`shift`: captures current prediction
+* `shift`: captures current prediction
-`spacebar`: inserts a space into the sentence being formed `Ctrl+E`: sends the sentence formed to the chatbot input feild, clears the sentence buffer `enter`: sends what was in the chatbot input feild to the chatbot
+* `spacebar`: inserts a space into the sentence being formed
+* `Ctrl+E`: sends the sentence formed to the chatbot input feild, clears the sentence buffer
+* `enter`: sends what was in the chatbot input feild to the chatbot

 ### todo/expansion
 * send it directly to the chatbot input and manipulate stuff over there?
 * show "sentence buffer" every time finalStr is cleared
-* make a new GIF for README